-- 1 What are called Gemmae?

-- 2 Define Systematics.
+- 1 Define Species.

 - What is meant by phylogenetic classification?

+- 3 What are called Gemmae?

-- 4 What is centromere?
+- 4 What is Radula?

-- 5 What are Radula?
+- 5 Define Inflorescence.

-- 6 Define aestivation.
+- 6 What is Kinetochore?

 - 7 Starch gives positive iodine test but cellulose does not, why?

-- 8 Write the role of vasopressin.

 - Which plant hormone is synthesized in large amounts by tissuse undergoing senescence and ripening fruits?

-- 10 Define Residual volume.
+- 9 Define Residual volume.

+- Write the role of ADH.

-- 11 Assertion-Meiotic division results in the production of four dissimilar cells.
+- 11 Assertion Meiotic division results in the production of four dissimilar cells.